Percy Edwards

 Jun 29, 1916

-Arrived at the Canadian Infantry Base Depot at Havre France and TOS (Taken On Strength) the 21st Battalion
+Arrived at the CIBD (Canadian Infantry Base Depot) in Havre France and TOS (Taken On Strength) the 21st Battalion

 Sep 15, 1916

-Reported to be Missing after Action during the fighting at Courcelette when the Battalion had the task of taking the strong point in the Sugar Refinery.
-The Battalion suffered very heavy casualties in 2 days of severe fighting, often hand to hand
+Private Edwards was reported to be Missing after Action during the fighting at Courcelette when the Battalion had the task of taking the strong point in the Sugar Refinery there.
+The Battalion suffered very heavy casualties in 2 days of severe fighting; often in hand to hand combat with the enemy.

 His body was either never recovered, of if so, was never identified, so he has no known grave.
-Because of this, he is commemorated on the Vimy Ridge Memorial.
+Because of this, he is commemorated on the Canadian National Vimy Memorial, Vimy Ridge, France

 http://www.ramarahistoricalsociety.net/